-Riding from the sea up into the southern Alps, the trail also passes through the lush Italian pastures of the Riviera dei fiori (Riviera of flowers), famous for its azure waters and medieval towns.
-Riders can enjoy the remarkable landscapes of this unspoilt section of the Italian Riviera before reaching the steep pastures of the snow-capped alps.
+Riding from the sea up into the southern Alps, the equestrian trail also passes through the lush Italian pastures of the Riviera dei fiori (Riviera of flowers), famous for its azure waters and medieval towns.
+Horseback riders can enjoy the remarkable landscapes of this unspoilt section of the Italian Riviera before reaching the steep pastures of the snow-capped alps.
 Suitable for fit, intermediate riders onwards who like long riding days and want to experience the nature of this region at its very best.
 Accommodation in traditional guesthouses along the way.

 There are no reviews for this holiday at the moment

-Today is a day of climbing as the route follows a path with a steep drop-off which offers riders a magnificent view while 'suspended' between sea and mountains.The biotope changes within a few hours as the ride moves through breathtaking landscapes.
-Picnic en-route. before reaching Camp d'Argent (or similar).
+(8h riding) Today is a day of climbing as the route follows a path with a steep drop-off which offers riders a magnificent view while 'suspended' between sea and mountains.
+Climb Mont Ageisen and Mont Mangiabo before enjoying a picnic lunch.
+Spend the afternoon following steep ridge paths.
+The day finishes at Camp d'Argent (or similar), the site of the overnight stop.

 Please note that the itinerary is given only as an example, the final itinerary varies for each departure according to routes and paths best suited for the group and will be communicated to you at the time of departure.